 A tour guide's duties depend on their location and employer.
 If they are self-employed, they will usually give tours of publicly accessible travel destinations like national parks or nature attractions.
 Those who are employed by a visitor's bureau or corporation offer tours of cities, industrial locations, or other points of interest.
 The three main areas of specialization within the guiding industry are historical tour guiding, corporate tour guiding, and nature or eco-tour guiding.

-Historical tour guides lead groups of visitors to national monuments, historic sites, historic districts, religious or archaeological sites, and museums.
+Historical tour guides lead groups of visitors to national monuments, historical sites, historical districts, religious or archaeological sites, and museums.
 These guides are well-versed in the history of the site or monument.
 They offer visitors an interesting description of the location, including its history and what effect it has had on modern society.
 In addition, they answer visitor questions and keep the tour organized, efficient, and safe.

 Corporate tour guides are employed by large companies that are usually a well-known corporation or travel destination, though non-profit organizations often require guides as well.
 They lead groups through factories, describing the manufacturing process or history and mission of the business.
 Theme parks often employ tour guides who lead visitors on tours of a museum within the park that documents the company's history of accomplishments.
 Guides may also work in zoos, wildlife refuges, safari parks, or animal reserves, enlightening visitors on animal behaviour and the goals of the company.